bootdotdev/blog/content/python/python-vs-julia.md

 The salaries come out to be fairly comparable, but given the disproportionate number of jobs for Python developers, the safe bet when it comes to job security would be to learn and master Python now.
 If you continue to pursue a career in the data science or machine learning areas, you can add Julia to your list of skills further down the line.

-## Julia versus Python: The Need for Speed
+## Julia versus Python in performance

 One of the biggest questions in any code competition, not just Julia versus Python, is the never-ending desire of coders to produce more code, and for it to run faster.
 Does it ever annoy you when you have to wait for your program to load your data or finish running?
 You probably already know the importance of performance, especially when it comes to applications like machine learning and data analytics, where big data can inundate you.

 If you’re looking to compare the speed of Python versus Julia, there are several factors to consider.
-Python has less overhead and therefore a [faster start-up time](https://www.infoworld.com/article/3241107/julia-vs-python-which-is-best-for-data-science.html).
-If the program isn’t too complex, Python can output results faster than Julia since it is interpreted instead of compiled, like Julia.
-If the program is more intense, however, Julia’s speed quickly makes up for its longer start-up time.
+Python is an interpreted scripting language and therefore has a [faster start-up time](https://www.infoworld.com/article/3241107/julia-vs-python-which-is-best-for-data-science.html).
+If the program isn’t too large, Python can generate results faster than Julia since it is interpreted instead of compiled.
+If the program is larger or does many CPU-heavy computations, however, Julia’s runtime speed quickly makes up for its slightly longer start-up and compile time.

 Julia joined the [Petaflop Club](https://www.hpcwire.com/off-the-wire/julia-joins-petaflop-club/), a list of programming languages that “have achieved peak performance exceeding one petaflop per second.”
 Celeste, a Julia application that processes the entire Sloan Digital Sky Survey (SDSS) data set, was the first written in Julia to achieve this.
 The only other languages in this club are C, C++, and Fortran.
 By the way, one petaflop per second is ridiculously fast.
 C, C++, and Fortran are all significantly lower-level programming languages, which makes them painstaking to work with.
 If you check out this [list of benchmarks](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/julia-python3.html) comparing Julia and Python, you’ll see that Julia is always faster, and somewhere between 2 and 120 times faster.
 Julia versus Python for speed reveals a clear winner.

-As it stands now, Julia is faster than Python in most use cases.
+As it stands now, Julia is generally much faster than Python in most cases.
 Julia’s creators set out for it to be just as fast as C, and it’s clear Python has some catching up to do.
 The work to speed up Python is actually already underway.
 Van Rossum, Python’s original creator, has said he [plans](https://github.com/faster-cpython/ideas/blob/main/FasterCPythonDark.pdf) to double the speed of Python by October 2022 and increase it by a factor of five in the next four years.

-## Julia versus Python: Oh, How the Tables Have Tabled
+## How the tables have turned

-When it comes to loading data, there is a distinct winner here.
+When it comes to loading data, there is a clear winner here.
 The industry standard for sharing and storing tabular data is the CSV format.
 Deepak Suresh did a [deep dive](https://towardsdatascience.com/the-great-csv-showdown-julia-vs-python-vs-r-aa77376fb96) into comparing the time it takes for different programming languages to read in CSV data.
-He found that “Julia’s CSV.jl is 1.5 to 5 times faster than Pandas even when limited to a single core; with multithreading enabled it can be over 20 times faster.”
+He found that “Julia’s CSV.jl is 1.5 to 5 times faster than Python's `pandas` library even when limited to a single core; with multithreading enabled it can be over 20 times faster.”
 Julia makes excellent use of its ability for multi-threaded processing, but even using a single thread, Julia consistently is faster in reading CSVs.

 If you restrict Julia to a single thread, there are certain scenarios where Python ekes out a victory, like when the dataset consists of uniform floats or is very wide.
 That’s the beauty of Julia, though.
 It makes multithreading readily available and easy to use, leading to a huge performance boost to tasks like reading data.

 Is Julia faster than Python?
-No, not always, but sometimes, it can be a heck of a lot faster, and when it’s used with multithreading, it often is.
+No, not *always*, but it is *usually* faster, and when it’s used in conjunction with multithreading, it almost always is.
 For Julia versus Python with regards to tables, an important part of any data scientist’s career, Julia is dominant.

-## Julia versus Python: which is best for you?
+## Which is best for your personally?

 So will Julia unseat the ever-popular Python?
 We’ll have to wait and see.
 It’s true that a lot of data scientists have added Julia to their repertoire.
 However, I would gamble that all data scientists know Python and a small minority knows Julia too.

 Julia is wicked fast – something that will become increasingly important in industry, as big data isn’t getting any smaller.
 Although there are a lot more job postings for Python developers, there are already some specifically for Julia developers, not just those that list Julia as a preferred or required qualification, evidence that there is traction for the language in the industry.
 Python, however, is just too popular.

-## Take action and learn Python

-If you’re wondering whether you should learn Julia or Python, you should [learn Python first if you’re a beginner](https://boot.dev/course/f9a25dfb-3e00-4727-ac78-36de82315355/caf44bf0-6565-400d-a566-af006b22dd2f/c499d5ac-97fe-4efa-9c63-1664100098d1).
-It’s easy to learn, there are lots of tutorials, and if you ever decide that data science isn’t for you – it’ll leave a lot more doors open to other software jobs.
-If you’ve been around for a while and already know Python, Julia has some really attractive attributes that make it worth using for machine learning or data science to really boost the performance of your programs.